Blog

 Thanks for reaching out!
 We've looked into your report and determined it's not a technical security vulnerability.
 Because of this, we won't be able to take action on it and have closed the case.
 You can reach out to Google Scholar directly for this type of issue; their support contact information is available at https://scholar.google.com/intl/en/scholar/help.html#corrections.

 The link leads to the end-user help page for individual profile corrections.
-It cannot fix a systemic parsing bug.
+It cannot fix a systemic bug in the data pipeline.

 Jan 22, 2026 - I requested reconsideration, noting the report was filed under Abuse VRP - which exists for issues like algorithmic bias - and asked for it to be escalated to Trust & Safety or a fairness team.